1. What does this notice cover?

 Personal data will primarily be “processed” (used in this document as defined under the GDPR) by employees in our People, Talent, IT, Finance, and Facilities teams across our group of companies.
 If you are applying for a position from outside of the USA, this may therefore include sharing your personal data with our affiliates in the USA and in other jurisdictions.

-Your personal data will be shared with companies providing services, such as technology services including hosting, maintenance, administration and analysis, as well as other agencies, under contract to Samsara as part of the recruitment process.
+Your personal data will also be shared with companies providing services, such as technology services including hosting, maintenance, administration and analysis, as well as other agencies, under contract to Samsara as part of the recruitment process.
 For general recruitment services, we use a third-party candidate tracking system.
 We may also share your personal data with other third-party service providers (e.g., providers of background checks).
 Your personal data will also be shared with government authorities and/or law enforcement officials if mandated by law or if required for the protection of our legitimate interests in compliance with applicable laws.
 In the event that a Samsara business is sold or integrated with another business, your details may be disclosed to our advisers and any prospective purchaser's adviser and will be passed to the new owners of the business.

 6. Your choices and rights (EEA candidates only)